wasmerio/wasmer/lib/api/README.md

 > Note: if you want to use multiple compilers at the same time, it's also possible!
 > You will need to import them directly via each of the compiler crates.

+---

+Made with ❤️ by the Wasmer team, for the community